dodona-edu/dodona-edu.github.io/en/tested-judge/dsl/README.md

 back gates through which the students can share information between the different contexts.

 #### tabs
-When you want to provide `namespace`, `disable_optimizations` or global configuration options, you must use the keyword `tabs` the pass the list of tabs.
+When you want to provide `namespace`, `disableOptimizations` or global configuration options, you must use the keyword `tabs` the pass the list of tabs.

 #### Textual types
 The second testcase in the testplan for __How smart are you?__, illustrates that not only strings can be used for standard input, output or error.